 Greyhounds are one of the most affectionate breeds of dogs out there.
 They have an utterly non-aggressive nature and are excellent companions for children.
 They are loyal, calm, and relatively easygoing.
 All they ask of you is your unconditional love.

-It’s thought that many greyhounds show extreme affectionate behavior because of their breeding and start in life.
+It’s thought that many greyhounds show extremely affectionate behavior because of their breeding and start in life.

 As racing dogs, they are only ever socialized with other greyhounds and their owner, who takes care of them.
 This lack of exposure to other people, animals, or the outside world makes them form deeper attachments.

 When they retire from racing and come into your home, they form the same attachment with you as’ their person.’

 Although there will now be outside stimuli, other people, and animals around them, they still only have eyes for you.

-The lack of love in the first part of their lives – being more of a working dog – means that they’re even more hungry for love and acceptance afterwards, so they’ll seek it out.
+The lack of love in the first part of their lives – being more of a working dog.
+This means that they’re even more hungry for love and acceptance afterward, and seek it out.

 Do Greyhounds Like To Cuddle?

 Greyhounds would love to cuddle up with you.
 Despite their racing history, they are very lazy, with their favorite pastime being laying around on the sofa.

 On cold mornings you might even struggle to convince them to go on a walk as they’d rather stay in bed.